 The Department of Civil and Environmental Engineering is a multi-disciplinary Department which undertakes prize winning research across a wide spectrum of activities.
 We maintain strong links with Industry and all of our Undergraduate and Postgraduate taught degrees are fully accredited.
 Priding ourselves on our tradition of excellence in teaching, research and practice as a result of bringing together internationally leading staff, exceptional students and modern facilities.

 The Department of Computing has an international reputation for research and teaching.
 We are recognised for our high quality teaching, support, organisation, resources and development in the National Student Survey, with an overall 95% student satisfaction.
-In the 2008 Research Assessment Exercise 50% of its research was rated as world leading or internationally excellent.
+In the 2014 Research Excellence Framework (REF), 60 per cent of our research was rated as world-leading or internationally excellent.

 The Department of Mathematics has widely recognised research groups in nonlinear mathematics and statistics and runs a lively PhD programme.
 It offers a range of undergraduate BSc and MMath courses in Mathematics in an environment where teaching and research are well integrated.